ekwan/cctk/tutorial/01_dinucleotide_conformations/README.md

 #### Tutorial 1: Generating New Conformations

 Generating new conformations for complex molecules can frequently be time-consuming, particularly when one desires to look at multiple rotatable bonds.
-For butane, there are only three local minima about the C2–C3 bond, but looking at the equivalent minima for octane results in 3<sup>5</sup>=243 conformations -- far too many to generate manually!
+For butane, there are only three minima about the C2–C3 bond, but looking at the equivalent minima for octane results in 3<sup>5</sup>=243 conformations— far too many to generate manually!
+Scripting the creation of new conformers with *cctk* can thus be a powerful time-saving tool.

-For this example, we chose to study the N5-methylated CpG dinucleotide (N5-methylation of cytosine is a common repressive epigenetic marker).
+For this example, we chose to study the *N*5-methylated CpG dinucleotide ((*N*5-methylation of cytosine is a common repressive epigenetic marker).
 New rotamers about the P–O bonds can easily be generated through the use of `molecule.set_dihedral()`:

 ```